14 Comments

 Martha Bayne's avatar

 Thank you!
 And yes, Chase those feelings.
-I’m lucky now that I’m not trying to make a living in journalism, so I can afford to make writing meaningful and fun the margins of my day job.
+I’m lucky now that I’m not trying to make a living in journalism, so I can afford to make writing meaningful and fun in the margins of my day job.

 Cat Jones's avatar